How to Afford Organic Food on a Budget: 25 Tips

 The more you're willing to work and be creative, the lower that price can get.
 Use these strategies and you can eat delicious organic meals at less than your neighbors spend on drive-through.

 Yes, organic granola bars are a lot more expensive than chemical-laden ones, but homemade organic ones are cheaper than both!
 Make your own breads, granola, snack items, sauces and such with organic ingredients and you're still going to pay less than you would at the grocery store.
 Once you get the hang of simpler items, branch out to items like pasta and jam.
-You'll be surprised at how affordable organic foods are once you're making them from scratch -- and how delicious they are.
-Here's our family's mix-and-match granola bar recipe, for example, and we also sometimes make other staples like gluten free pasta.
+You'll be surprised at how affordable organic foods are once you're making them from scratch—and how delicious they are.

 The participating cities are designated as week A or week B, and get deliveries every other week.
 We participate in two local cities that are alternating weeks so that we get fresh produce every week.
 The organization is all volunteer-run, so they ask participants to help out at the delivery sites if they can.
 Our family volunteers most weeks and even the kids get to play a part in helping out.